nickfu98/Hospital-appointments-dashbaord-project/README.md

   - Which treatments are the highest earning over time?
       - MRIs, X-Rays, and Chemotherapies were the highest earning treatments overall.
   - Which doctors or hospital branches have the highest no-show rates?
-    - Central Hospital(31%) had the highest no-show rate wheras Eastside Clinic(21%) had the lowest.
+    - Central Hospital (31%) had the highest no-show rate wheras Eastside Clinic(21%) had the lowest.
-    - The doctors with the highest no-show rates were David Jones(36%) and Sarah Smith(35%), whereas Jane Davis(5%) and Robert Davis(15%) had the lowest.
+    - The doctors with the highest no-show rates were David Jones (36%) and Sarah Smith (35%), whereas Jane Davis (5%) and Robert Davis (15%) had the lowest.
   - How do no-whos trend over time?
     - There is no clear pattern throughout the year however the average no-show rate for the year is 26%.
-February(40%), October(36%), and June(33%) have the highest no-show rates while March(16%), December(17%) April(20%), and August(20%) have the lowest.
+February (40%), October (36%), and June (33%) have the highest no-show rates while March (16%), December (17%) April (20%), and August (20%) have the lowest.
   - Which hospital branches are generating the most revenue and from which treatments?
+    - Central Hospital generates the most revenue, primarily from X-Rays, MRIs, and Chemotherapies, while Eastside Clinic and Westside Clinic generate considerably less revenue - chemotherapies being their top treatment.
 ---

-## Next Steps
+## Key Takeaways
+  -